 siRNA

 On OliX’s pipeline page, they state that small interfering RNA (siRNA) has limitations in terms of stability, delivery and toxicity.
 This is not a problem with RNAi therapeutics.
-Edit: Per the patent, they are using asymmetric siRNA to inhibit male pattern hair loss gene expression.
+Per their patent, they are using asymmetric siRNA to inhibit male pattern hair loss gene expression.

 Hundreds of millions of people around the world took mRNA vaccines during the past few years.
 Even thought they did not go through rigorous clinical trials for five plus years.
 In effect, this will speed up scientific progress.
 Many people will no longer worry about long-term side effects for newer such RNA related drug candidates.
-Perhaps a mistake, but I will not complain too much if it speeds up the realization of a hair loss cure.
+Perhaps not a good idea, but I will not complain if it speeds up the realization of a hair loss cure.

 Then they would need to raise funds again for Phase 2.
 In Japan, there is a good chance that no Phase 3 is not required for autologous hair regeneration.
 So perhaps absolute best case is 2024 if everything goes perfect?